 But will AP exams be online in 2021, as they were in 2020?
 That remains to be determined.
 The current AP exam dates are May 3-7 and May 10-14.
 To encourage students to still sign up, the College Board — which administers AP exams — is waiving cancellation fees in advance.

-"Colleges are institutions with lots of expenses," Antonoff said, "and those expenses will mostly continue during the pandemic."
+"Colleges are institutions with lots of expenses," said Steven Antonoff, an independent educational consultant and former dean of admission at the University of Denver.
+"Those expenses will mostly continue during the pandemic."

 Is Online College a Better Option?